Burns

 Topic Collection

 Many types of critical incidents (in addition to house and other structure fires) can lead to burn injuries, and not every healthcare facility is able to provide adequate care to burn patients.
-The resources in this Topic Collection will help healthcare facility staff plan for burn casualties as a result of structural fires, blast emergencies, or chemical burns caused by terrorist attacks or hazardous materials incidents.
+The resources in this Topic Collection will help healthcare facility staff plan for burn casualties as a result of structural fires, blasts, wildfires, or chemical burns caused by terrorist attacks or hazardous materials incidents.
 Select articles provide a review of emergency burn care (including care of patients that may have to remain at non-burn centers while awaiting transfer), but this collection is not a comprehensive review of burn care.
-This Topic Collection was refreshed in February 2022.
+Select articles that were published more than 10 years ago are also included, as they were deemed "classics" and/or still offer helpful information/planning considerations/templates.
+Please note that they may contain old fluid resuscitation recommendations or mention oxandrolone (which has been withdrawn by the U.S. Food and Drug Administration).
+This Topic Collection was refreshed in January 2025.

 Each resource in this Topic Collection is placed into one or more of the following categories (click on the category name to be taken directly to that set of resources).
 Resources marked with an asterisk (*) appear in more than one category.